Home

 All about Gabbro and Litchfieldite Properties

 Know all about Gabbro and Litchfieldite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Gabbro and Litchfieldite belong to Igneous Rocks.Texture of Gabbro is Phaneritic whereas that of Litchfieldite is Granular.
 Gabbro appears Veined and Shiny and Litchfieldite appears Banded and Foilated.
-The luster of Gabbro is not available while that of Litchfieldite is greasy to dull.
+The luster of Gabbro is while that of Litchfieldite is greasy to dull.
 Gabbro is available in dark grey to black colors whereas Litchfieldite is available in brown, buff, cream, green, grey, pink, white colors.
 The commercial uses of Gabbro are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Litchfieldite are creating artwork.

 Compare Igneous Rocks